skills/secure-repository-supply-chain/.github/steps/1-dependency-graph.md

 - Dependencies, the ecosystems and packages it depends on
 - Dependents, the repositories and packages that depend on it

-### :keyboard: Activity: Verify that dependency graph is enabled
+### :keyboard: Activity 1.1: Verify that dependency graph is enabled

 **We recommend opening another browser tab to work through the following activities so you can keep these instructions open for reference.**

+Dependency graph is enabled by default for all new public repositories.
+If you're working in a public repository, you can go straight to "Activity 1.2: Add a new dependency and view your dependency graph."
+For private or internal repositories, you'll need to enable Dependency graph.

-1. Navigate to the `Settings` tab.
+1. Navigate to the **Settings** tab.
-1. Click `Code security and analysis`.
+1. Click **Code security and analysis**.
-1. Verify/enable **Dependency graph**.
-(If the repo is private, you will enable it here.
-If the repo is public, it will be enabled by default)
+1. **Enable** "Dependency graph."

-### :keyboard: Activity: Add a new dependency and view your dependency graph
+### :keyboard: Activity 1.2: Add a new dependency and view your dependency graph

-1. Navigate to the `Code` tab and locate the `code/src/AttendeeSite` folder.
+1. Navigate to the **Code** tab and locate the `code/src/AttendeeSite` folder.
-1. Add the following content to the `package-lock.json` file after the third to last `}`
+1. Add the following content to the `package-lock.json` file after the third to last.
+Update line 28 from `}` to `},` and insert the remaining lines before the final two brackets `}`.
    ```
    ,
     "follow-redirects": {